 The nearest towns are Newbury, approximately six miles to the east, and Hungerford, approximately three miles to the west.

 The mooring site is in the village of Kintbury and can be accessed along Station Road.
 To reach the site from the M4 leave at either Junction 14 (from the west) or Junction 15 (from the east).

 The mooring is accessed via a set of double wooden gates, which are secured with a padlock on a chain.
 There is one water point midway along the moorings.
 Other shared facilities, including a pump-out and a refuse comound are located over on the towpath side of the canal.
 Disabled facilities are available in the public toilet block.
 Further services for water, refuse disposal, pump-out and elsan can be found at Hungerford sanitary station or at Newbury Boat Company.
 Diesel can purchased at Newbury Boat Company.

 A large car park is available on the towpath side of the canal.
 This car park entrance is between the railway line and Bridge 75 (Kintbury Bridge).
 The moorings are between Bridge 75 and Bridge 76 (Vicarage Bridge).

 Mooring rings are installed along the length of the site, on the wooden staging platforms.

-The site can be seen from the towpath opposite, but please contact the mooring co-ordinator if you require access to the site, as the gates are kept locked.
+The site can be seen from the towpath opposite, but please contact the Mooring Manager if you require access to the site, as the gates are kept locked.